Quasinormal modes and greybody factors of the novel four dimensional Gauss-Bonnet black holes in asymptotically de Sitter space time: Scalar, Electromagnetic and Dirac perturbations: Scalar, electromagnetic and Dirac perturbations

 As a matter of fact, it should be pointed out here that the accuracy of the WKB method depends crucially on the multipole number $l$ and the overtone number $n$.
 It has been shown in \cite{Cardoso:2004fi} that the WKB approach works extremely well for situations where the multipole number is larger compared to the overtone: $l>n$.
 It is such a good approximation that the results from numerical integration of the wave equation and the WKB results are in good agreement, but the WKB approach does not yield satisfactory results if $l=n$ and is not applicable for $l<n$.
 On the other hand, the results are progressively better with increasing $l$ values.
-In order to increase the accuracy of the higher order WKB approach, it has been recently proposed to use Pad\'{e} approximation on the usual WKB formula.
-As has been observed by Bender and Orszag \cite{bender}, Pad\'{e} approximations often works well even beyond the range of applicability of WKB approximation.
+In order to increase the accuracy of the higher order WKB approach, it has been recently proposed to use Pad\'{e} approximation \cite{Matyjasek:2017psv, Matyjasek:2019eeu} on the usual WKB formula.These works show that Pad\'{e} approximations often works well even beyond the range of applicability of WKB approximation.
+In order to understand whether it is possible to construct a better approximation to achieve more accurate results, it was found out that by extending the order of the WKB terms i.e. increasing the order of the Taylor series approximation of the potential and constructing the well know Pad\'{e} approximants of the formal series for $\omega^2$, the Pad\'{e} transforms are always in good agreement with the exact numerically obtained QNMs.

 Here in this paper we have generated the quasinomal frequencies using the 3rd order WKB and Pad\'{e} approximation and quoted both results in order to look for the improvements that the Pad\'{e} approximation induces.